Major, minor, and honors in Art History

 Beginning in fall 2020, the major requirements for Art History have changed.
 The specific requirements for the classes of 2021, 2022, and 2023 (and after) vary.
 Please see descriptions of course and senior comprehensive requirements below.

-Art History Majors, Course and Honors, graduating in 2021 and 2022 are required to take the following courses and fulfill the comprehensive requirement (see details below):
+Art History Majors, Course and Honors, graduating in 2022 are required to take the following courses and fulfill the comprehensive requirement (see details below):

 ARTH002 The Western Tradition (students are encouraged to take this early in their major program)